openstack/neutron/doc/source/devref/quality_of_service.rst

 * neutron.services.qos.drivers.base:
-  the interface class for pluggable QoS drivers that are used to update backends about new {create, update, delete} events on any rule or policy change.
+  the interface class for pluggable QoS drivers that are used to update backends about new {create, update, delete} events on any rule or policy change, including precommit events that some backends could need for synchronization reason.
 The drivers also declare which QoS rules, VIF drivers and VNIC types are supported.

 * neutron.core_extensions.base:
   Contains an interface class to implement core resource (port/network)